octronic-uk/rpi-web-remote/README.md

     $ tar xvf node-vX.X.X-linux-armv6l.tar.gz
     ```

-6. Add the `node-vX.X.X-linux-armv61/bin` extracted directory to your `PATH` environment variable by modifying `/etc/profile` and adding the following line to the end.
+6. Add the extracted `node-vX.X.X-linux-armv61/bin` directory to your `PATH` environment variable by modifying `/etc/profile` and adding the following line to the end.

     ```
     export PATH=${PATH}:/path/to/node-vX.X.X-linux-armv61/bin
     ```
 7. Save `/etc/profile` and quit your editor.

-8. Also add this directory to your sudo's path by modifying the path variable through visudo
+8. Add this directory to your sudo's path by modifying the path variable through visudo

     ```
     $ sudo visudo
     ```

+    Add ':/path/to/node-vX.X.X-linux-armv61/bin' to the path, save and exit.

 9. Reboot to reload your environment